prdptunya/organoid-viability/README.md

 pd.DataFrame(all_results).to_csv(os.path.join(output_crop_dir, "droplet_viability_labels.csv"), index=False)
 ```

+## 🧬 Droplet-Based Organoid Viability Prediction (CNN & ViT)

+This project focuses on predicting **cell viability** inside microfluidic droplets containing organoids, using deep learning models—**Convolutional Neural Networks (CNN)** and **Vision Transformers (ViT)**.
+The goal is to predict the **percent of dead cells** (ranging from 0.0 to 1.0) from segmented grayscale images of individual droplets.

 ---

+### 📚 Dataset Description

+We used a high-throughput microfluidics platform to culture organoids and image them inside **water-in-oil droplets**.
+The dataset preparation pipeline included the following steps:

+#### 🔹 Raw Image Acquisition
+- **150 grayscale stitched images** (TIFF format)
+- Each raw image is ~20 MB and contains 10–50 droplets

+#### 🔹 Segmentation & Cropping
+- Using a segmentation pipeline, we extracted **2,229 individual droplets**
+- Each droplet image was cropped to **100×100 pixels** and saved as grayscale (1-channel)
+- Non-droplet and malformed regions were manually removed

+#### 🔹 Ground Truth Labeling
+- Each droplet image was paired with a **ground truth viability score** between 0.0 and 1.0
+- Viability is defined as the **percent of dead cells**, calculated by applying a green fluorescence threshold
+  - 0.0 → 100% live cells
+  - 1.0 → 100% dead cells

+#### 🔹 Preprocessing
+- Histogram normalization and intensity rescaling
+- Augmentations (random rotations, flips) applied during training
+- Dataset split: **75% training**, **15% validation**, **15% testing**

+---

+### 🧠 Deep Learning Models

 ## 2. CNN Model Training
 This script trains a convolutional neural network (CNN) to regress the viability percentage of each droplet.